Support for Study Abroad Students

 Goldsmiths has a dedicated Wellbeing team on campus, which offers students emotional and mental health support.
 You can find out more on the wellbeing page.

 The Goldsmiths Disability Service can help arrange adjustments and provide support for students with disabilities, mental health or long term health conditions, or Specific Learning Difficulties (SpLD).
 They can help put in place reasonable adjustments to university life, including assessments and examinations.
 Find out more on the Disability Service Page.

-At the Goldsmiths Student Centre, you can access a wide range of services and support in one location.
+At the Goldsmiths school hubs, you can access a wide range of services and support.
 Their specialist staff can assist you with any problems, and they run events and activities to help you make the most out of your time at Goldsmiths.
-If you have any questions or are not sure who to speak to or where to go, you can visit the Student Centre in room 117 in the Richard Hoggart Building (RHB), and they’ll point you in the right direction.

-More information about how to contact the Student Centre, and how they can help is available on their webpage.
+More information about how to contact the school hubs and how they can help is available on their webpage.

 Our Erasmus and Study Abroad Student Advisors are here to provide you with peer support.
 They hold weekly drop-in sessions and are always available on email to provide advice and help you with all your queries from the unique perspective of a Goldsmiths student.
 We will introduce you to them during your orientation week.